Choose ALUNBRIG® (brigatinib): Download Helpful Resources for Patients

 ALUNBRIG also demonstrated long-term tolerability in ALTA 1L, which is an important consideration in a treatment setting where patients frequently receive long-term therapy.

 The median duration of treatment with ALUNBRIG was 24.3 months and the median relative dose intensity was 97%.
 Permanent discontinuation due to adverse reactions occurred in 13% of patients receiving ALUNBRIG.
-Furthermore, patients who took ALUNBRIG reported delayed median time to worsening in the Global Health Score/Quality of Life scale.
+Furthermore, patients who took ALUNBRIG reported better quality of life as measured by delayed median time to worsening in the Global Health Score/Quality of Life scale.
 There were several study limitations.
 These patient-reported outcome endpoints were exploratory and not prespecified.
 The improvement in QoL scores and delay in worsening of GHS/QoL may be an overestimation, because patients were not blinded to treatment assignment.
 These differences in global QoL could reflect differences in efficacy on disease-related symptoms and in treatment-related adverse events.

 Quality of life is crucial, especially for younger patients with metastatic disease who require long-term therapy.
 Quality of life is important because metastatic NSCLC is a life-long disease.
 We want to make sure patients are living the best life that they can.
-Additionally, many of our patients want to avoid the psychological component of feeling sick and the ability to offer patients as few pills a day as possible can make a positive difference in their lives.
+Additionally, many of our patients want to avoid the psychological component of feeling sick and having to go to the clinic for IV infusions.
+The ability to offer patients as few pills a day as possible can make a positive difference in their lives.
 This offers a fitting transition in our discussion to the dosing and administration of ALUNBRIG.

 Dosing with ALUNBRIG is simple, and can be worked into your patients’ schedules with ease.
 The recommended dosage of ALUNBRIG is 1 tablet, once daily.
 It can be taken at any time of the day either with or without food.